 The Grosche Milano is the most wallet-friendly coffee maker on our list, but the brand hasn’t cut any corners when it comes to quality.

-The pot itself is a durable food grade aluminum that makes it just as suitable for outdoor use as is for the kitchen.
-The colored models have an enamel coating that provides extra durability (as well as looking pretty cool).
+The pot itself is a durable food grade aluminium that makes it just as suitable for outdoor use as is for the kitchen.
+The coloured models have an enamel coating that provides extra durability (as well as looking pretty cool).
 The gasket seal is made from silicone, which has a higher heat resistance and longevity than the rubber you find in some other brands (5).